Population: 472 (2016 estimate) with growth projected to reach 848 by 2045

-- Support the upgrade of the local dairy to a supermarket, as the population grows
+- Support when appropriate the upgrade of the local dairy to a supermarket, as the population grows

 - Develop a town centre plan to address fragmentation and services required to support employment and residential growth.
 Also consider the impact of a new service centre at the interchange and the new entrance into Taupiri from the Expressway

 - Allow for the continuation of the Te Awa cycle trail